The KU Centers for the Study of Science Fiction present several awards for

 excellence in science fiction writing and scholarship.
 Click the links below for

-during the Campbell Conference, the Center
+during the Conference, the Center

-presents these major, international awards for science fiction:
+hosts the presentation of these major, international awards for science fiction:

 John W. Campbell Memorial Award

 Since 1973.
 The John W. Campbell Memorial Award honors the best science

 fiction novel of the year.
 Juried award.
 Details.